jerichoapo/digital-brain/src/site/notes/Digital Brain/000 Home.md

 This website is a continuous work-in-progress.
 It's me working with the garage door open for anyone to come in and look around.

 A little about me.
-I'm a father, husband, and startup nerd.
+I'm a dad, husband, and startup nerd.
 I'm passionate about building things whether that's media like this website or coding random stuff that's fun and/or useful to me.

 I’m a human who loves to solve for *x*.